Eveningme/five-color-map/README.md

 ## caveat

 At least one of your features must have less than 5 neighbors with adjacent sides.
-This won't work with a map of hexagons.
+This won't work with a hexagonal grid.